GlennWSo/resume/content/0employment/frilans.md

 +++

-I offer my services as freelancing konsultant within product developement and IT.
+I offer my services as a freelancing consultant within software- and product-development and IT.

 ###### Role & Responsibilities